CurveDocs/curve-resources/docs/crvusd/loan-creation.md

 **Loan Parameters**

-- **A:** This parameter is used to adjust the interest rate model's sensitivity to changes in market utilization.
-A higher value for 'A' results in a steeper curve, meaning interest rates can change more rapidly with changes in utilization.
+- **A:** The amplification parameter A defines the density of liquidity and band size.
 - **Base Price:** The base price is the price of the band number 0.
-The initial price set for the collateral is when the loan is created.
 - **Oracle Price:** The oracle price is the current price of the collateral as determined by the oracle.
 The oracle price is used to calculate the collateral's value and the loan's health.
 - **Borrow Rate:** The borrow rate is the annual interest rate charged on the loan.
 This rate is variable and can change based on market conditions.
 The borrow rate is expressed as a percentage.
 For example, a borrow rate of 7.62% means that you will be charged 7.62% interest per year on the outstanding balance of your loan.